Data Processing Addendum

 - “Data Subject Request” means the exercise by Data Subjects of their rights in accordance with applicable Data Protection Legislation in respect of Personal Information.

-- “Data Protection Legislation” means, collectively: (i) the GDPR, (ii) the California Consumer Privacy Act, as amended by the California Privacy Rights Act of 2020, codified at Cal.
+- “Data Protection Legislation” means, collectively: (i) the GDPR, (ii) the California Consumer Privacy Act. as amended by the California Privacy Rights Act of 2020, codified at Cal.
 Civ.
-Code §§ 1798.100 – 1798.199.100 (“CCPA”), (iii) any legislation, and/or regulation implementing or made pursuant to them or which amends, replaces, re-enacts or consolidates any of them, (iv) applicable data breach notification statutes, and (v) all other applicable laws relating to Processing of Personal Information and privacy that may exist in any relevant jurisdiction, to the extent applicable to the relevant Personal Information or Processing thereof under the Agreement.
+Code §§ 1798.100 – 1798.199.100, and the California Consumer Privacy Act Regulations issued thereto, Cal.
+Code Regs. tit.
+11, div.
+6, ch.
+1, as amended (together, the “CCPA”), (iii) any other data protection laws, including regulations implementing or made pursuant to those laws, including those which amend, replace, re-enact, or consolidate any data protection laws, (iv) applicable data breach notification statutes, and (v) all other applicable laws relating to Processing of Personal Information and privacy that may exist in any relevant jurisdiction, to the extent applicable to the relevant Personal Information or Processing thereof under the Agreement.

 - “EEA” means the European Economic Area.